Variational Grey-Box Dynamics Matching

 \subsection{Differential-Equation Datasets}

-\textbf{Experimental setup.} We evaluate our method on three canonical dynamical systems governed by differential equations: an RLC circuit, a reaction–diffusion (RD) system, a damped pendulum, and a chaotic Lorenz Attractor system.
+\textbf{Experimental setup.} We evaluate our method on four canonical dynamical systems governed by differential equations: an RLC circuit, a reaction–diffusion (RD) system, a damped pendulum, and a chaotic Lorenz attractor system.
 In all experiments, grey-box models have access only to incomplete physics equations, while the dataset consists of state trajectories generated from the complete governing equations, following the experimental protocol of ~\cite{naoya_2021, wehenkel2023robust}.
 Details of dataset construction and model architectures (encoder and vector field architectures) are provided in Appendix ~\ref{sec:data_generation}.
-For each experiment, we followed the same networks architecture design proposed in previous established benchmarks of grey-box models, also adopting additional hyperparameters for PhysVAE and other grey-box models ( \cite{naoya_2021, wehenkel2023robust, yin_2021}.
+For each experiment, we follow the same network architecture design proposed in previously established benchmarks of grey-box models, for PhysVAE, this includes the additional regularization and hyperparameters suggested in ~\cite{naoya_2021, wehenkel2023robust, yin_2021}.

-\textbf{Baselines.} For comparison, we benchmark against four baselines: PhysVAE ~\cite{naoya_2021}, a state-of-the-art grey-box method, and two widely adopted black-box approaches where physics is not included in the model nor in the objective: Neural ODE for time series ~\cite{chen2018neuralode} (BB-NODE), the Variational Rectified Flow Matching ~\cite{guo2025variationalrectifiedflowmatching} adapted for time series (VBB-DM) and Trajectory Flow Matching (TFM) \cite{zhang2024tjfm} All models are compared with equivalent network architecture complexity to ensure fair evaluation among them.
+\textbf{Baselines.} For comparison, we benchmark against four baselines: PhysVAE ~\cite{naoya_2021}, a state-of-the-art grey-box method, and two widely adopted black-box approaches where physics is not included in the model nor in the objective: Neural ODE for time series ~\cite{chen2018neuralode} (BB-NODE), the Variational Rectified Flow Matching ~\cite{guo2025variationalrectifiedflowmatching} adapted for time series (VBB-DM) and Trajectory Flow Matching (TFM) \cite{zhang2024tjfm}.
+All models are compared with equivalent network architecture complexity to ensure fair evaluation among them.